-If you’re just getting started on fixing your finances, you need a plan!
-Finding a financial plan that resonates with you is like having a roadmap straight to financial success!
+If you’re just getting started on fixing your finances, you need a plan.
+Finding a financial plan that resonates with you is like having a roadmap to financial success.

 There is no shortage of financial gurus to follow, each having their own personal system for financial success.
-The good news is that most of them will work – if you do the work – but it is imperative to find a system that resonates with you.
+The good news is that most of them will work – if you do the work – but finding a system that resonates with you is imperative.

-Once you embark on your new financial plan remember, these proven systems are tested.
-They are tried and true, so be in the beginning, following the system closely will be beneficial!
+Once you embark on your new financial plan, remember that these proven systems are tested.
+They are tried and true, so following the system closely, at least in the beginning, will be beneficial.

-I firmly believe that setting smart, aggressive goals is so important when improving your finances.
-There are no “right” or “wrong” goals but using this proven system to set your goals will help you stay accountable to them every step of the way!
+Setting smart, aggressive goals is so important when improving your finances.
+There are no “right” or “wrong” goals, but using this proven system to set your goals will help you stay accountable to them every step of the way.

-Consistently monitoring your progress can be extremely motivating!
-The key here is to understand how you best learn and monitor your progress accordingly.
+Consistently monitoring your progress can be extremely motivating.
+The key here is understanding how you learn best and monitoring your progress accordingly.

-Let me explain…personally, I am a very visual person.
-So tracking my progress using visual tools helps me stay excited about our future and focused on our financial goals!
+Are you a visual learner?
+If so, tracking your progress using visual tools will help you stay excited about your future and remain focused on your financial goals.

-If you’ve taken this course before then you can hang the progress tracker on your wall.
-Choose a place where you will see it often because keeping your goals in the forefront of your mind will ensure you stay on track!
+Hang a progress tracker on your wall.
+Choose a place where you will see it often because keeping your goals in the forefront of your mind will ensure you stay on track.

-If you are a verbal person then physically writing out your goals or using a calendar to track your habits would be an effective method to evaluate your progress!
+If you are a verbal learner, then physically writing out your goals or using a calendar to track your habits would be an effective method to evaluate your progress.

 The final step to taking control of your finances is to consistently review and revise your current financial situation at regular intervals.
-This means you must remain present in the financial aspects of your life.
-It’s not enough to set goals, make some big declarations, create a budget and then check-out.
+This means remaining present in the financial aspects of your life.
+It’s not enough to set goals, make some big declarations, create a budget, and check out.

 At this stage of the game, you cannot yet set your finances on autopilot.
-You must be checking your accounts, updating and reconciling your monthly budgets and having regular budget meetings with your partner.
+You must check your accounts, update and reconcile your monthly budgets, and have regular budget meetings with your partner.

 It is imperative that you remain an active participant throughout the process!
 Not only will it strengthen the new financial habits you are trying to build, but it will ensure you catch any mistakes before they occur and allow you to become more familiar with your finances all around.

-Following these 8 steps to improving your finances will most definitely lead to many positive changes in your financial life!
-Make the commitment and show up for yourself because you deserve to lead a life of abundance, not lack, and no matter how hopeless things may seem right now – it is POSSIBLE – if you’re willing to put in the work!
+Make the commitment and show up for yourself because you deserve to lead a life of abundance, and no matter how hopeless things may seem right now – it is possible – if you’re willing to do the work.